Last Updated: 2023-07-07

-- The spores of Clostriudium tetani are usually located in the ground and can penetrate the body during gardening, injuries caused by foreign bodies or bites, for example.
-A toxin inhibits the motoneurotic synapses, causing cramps.
+- The spores of Clostriudium tetanie are mostly localised in the soil and can enter the body e.g. during gardening, injuries caused by foreign bodies or bites.
+A toxin inhibits the motoneurotic synapses, causing convulsions.

-- In the face these cramps can lead to the well-known risus sardonicus (devil's grin), with involvement of the back muscles it comes to opisthotonus.
-The hardening of the massetermuscles (trismus), stiff neck and increased abdominal wall tension are also typical
+- On the face, these spasms can lead to the well-known risus sardonicus (devil's grin); if the back muscles are involved, opisthotonus occurs.
+Also typical are hardening of the masseter muscles (trismus), neck stiffness, and increased abdominal tension.

-- The detection of specific antibodies is of no importance for the diagnosis.
-However, the vaccine titer can be determined to quantify the protective effect of the vaccination
+- Detection of spec. antibodies is of no significance for establishing the diagnosis.
+However, the vaccination titre can be determined to quantify the protective effect of the vaccination.

-Active vaccination (toxoid vaccine) from the 3rd month of life a total of 3 vaccinations, booster vaccination every 10 years
+- Active vaccination (toxoid vaccine) from 3 months of age a total of 3 vaccinations, booster vaccination every 10 years.

 - TD PUR vaccine with needle

-- Passive vaccination (tetanus immunoglobulin): In unvaccinated persons (or where it is unclear) Postexposition: Tetagam 250 IU in combination
+- Passive vaccination (tetanus immunoglobulin): In unvaccinated persons (or where there is uncertainty) post-exposure: Tetagam 250 IU i.m.

 - Cohen PR.
 Combined Reduced-Antigen Content Tetanus, Diphtheria, and Acellular Pertussis (Tdap) Vaccine-Related Erythema Nodosum: Case Report and Review of Vaccine-Associated Erythema Nodosum.
 Dermatol Ther (Heidelb) 2013;3:191-7.